MycroftAI/documentation/_pages/portuguese.md

 If the Speech to Text engine you are using already supports Portuguese, you don't need to do anything.

-The standard Mycroft STT should support most languages by default
+The standard Mycroft STT should support most languages by default.

-list of languages supported by [google](https://stackoverflow.com/questions/14257598/what-are-language-codes-in-chromes-implementation-of-the-html5-speech-recogniti)
+* list of languages supported by [google](https://stackoverflow.com/questions/14257598/what-are-language-codes-in-chromes-implementation-of-the-html5-speech-recogniti)

-list of languages supported by [ibm_bluemix](https://www.ibm.com/watson/developercloud/speech-to-text/api/v1/#sessionless_methods)
+* list of languages supported by [ibm_bluemix](https://www.ibm.com/watson/developercloud/speech-to-text/api/v1/#sessionless_methods)

-@TODO list of languages for all officially supported engines

 ## Select and configure a Text to Speech (TTS) engine with Portuguese support